dylance/Udacity-FSND-Project6/README.md

 Create User -  `sudo adduser <YOUR USER NAME>`

-Give user sudo privelages - `sudo nano /etc/sudoers.d/<YOUR USER NAME>`
+Give user sudo privileges - `sudo nano /etc/sudoers.d/<YOUR USER NAME>`

 Add this text to user's file in sudoers.d -  `<YOUR USER NAME> ALL=(ALL) NOPASSWD:ALL`